 It’s such a simple DIY fall craft project, yet really pretty.

 When you paint your own pumpkins, you can choose any style you like, and you can go wild with the color combos — or keep it classic — and paint pumpkins that blend seamlessly with your everyday decor.

 Here’s one more photo of these pretty little painted pumpkins in our foyer.

 They work really well with the rest of our decor, don’t you think?

 If you’re looking for more easy DIY pumpkin craft ideas, I’ve got a couple more projects for you.

-The kids can even help with some of these, which is such a bonus!
+The little ones can even help with some of these kid-friendly fall crafts, which is such a bonus!